 A front and rear dash cam is more an investment in your safety than in your budding Hollywood career.

 Hardwired Or Battery?

-All of the units on our list are designed to be powered either by hardwiring to the ignition or to a USB port.
+All the units on our list are designed to be powered either by hardwiring to the ignition or a USB port.

 This facilitates the auto on-off function built into each kit.

-Several of the options have a backup lithium ion batteries so that the camera can be used off the bike, though we can’t really imagine a situation where this would be useful.
+Several options have backup lithium-ion batteries so that the camera can be used off the bike, though we can’t imagine a situation where this would be useful.

 None of these dash cam setups require you to think about charging their battery packs as all support automatic charging when necessary.